lxutopia/SydarkiveraScript/AutoHeritrix/README.md

 Alternatively you can schedule AutoHeritrix to run using crontab: ```* * * *    /usr/bin/python3    /path/to/software/AutoHeritrixMonthly.py -new >> /path/to/logs/autoHeritrixLog.txt```

 When the software runs the first time it will create an index file that keeps track of which URLs have been started in case of a crash or other issue.
-If the index reaches its end you can start the software with ```-new``` to reset the index.
+If the index reaches its end you can start the software with ```-n``` to reset the index.
 This is recommended when AutoHeritrix runs through a cronjob.

 ## Arguments
 ```
 -i [ID]       The job ID to be appended to the URL in the job name.
 Leave empty for date to be automatically added as ID.
 -a [URL]      The URL to the Heritrix engine.
 -u [USERNAME] The Heritrix username.
 -p [PASSWORD] The Heritrix password.
 -f [PATH]     The name/path of the URL list.
 Default is "URLs.txt".
 -w [SECONDS]  The amount of time between status checks.
 Default is 21600, 6 hours.
 -l [NUMBER]   The amount of jobs that should be running at any one time.
 Default is 10.
 -d [PATH]     The work directory for the script.
 Useful if all AutoHeritrix files are in the same folder.
 -n            Flag to reset the index and start reading the URL-list from the top.
 ```
 ### AutoHeritrix2020.py
 The 2020 version of AutoHeritrix allows for a manual launch through the command line and is meant for a smaller amount of crawls.